Maud Lewis

 Maud Kathleen Lewis (née Dowley; March 7, 1903 – July 30, 1970) was a Canadian folk artist from Nova Scotia.
-She lived most of her life in poverty in a small house in Marshalltown, Nova Scotia.
+She lived most of her life in poverty in a tiny house in Marshalltown, Nova Scotia.
 She achieved national recognition in 1964 and 1965 for her cheerful paintings of landscapes, animals and flowers, which offer a nostalgic and optimistic vision of her native province.
 Several books, plays and films have been produced about her.
 She remains one of Canada's most celebrated folk artists.
 Her works are displayed at the Art Gallery of Nova Scotia, as well as her restored house, whose walls she adorned with her art.
 Despite her recognition, Lewis never had a museum exhibition, nor was her work collected by art galleries or museums during her lifetime.

 Early life

 Lewis was born in South Ohio, Nova Scotia, the daughter of John and Agnes (Germain) Dowley.
 She had one brother, Charles.
 She was born with birth defects and ultimately developed rheumatoid arthritis, which reduced her mobility, especially in her hands.
 Lewis' father was a blacksmith and harness maker who owned a harness shop in Yarmouth, Nova Scotia.
 His business enabled Lewis to enjoy a middle-class childhood.
 She was introduced to art by her mother, who instructed her in the making of watercolour Christmas cards to sell.
 Lewis began her artistic career by selling hand-drawn and painted Christmas cards.

-Lewis gave birth to a daughter named Catherine Dowley in 1928.
-Her daughter made attempts to connect with her later in life, but Lewis never acknowledged her.
+Lewis gave birth to a daughter named Catherine Dowley in 1928 who was given up for adoption by Lewis' brother, over fears of the possible societal consequences to the family of having a child born out of wedlock and doubts of his sister's ability to raise a child.
+Lewis was led to believe that her baby died.
+Her daughter made attempts to connect with her later in life, but Lewis clung to the belief that her child had died and never acknowledged her.

 Lewis' father John died in 1935, and her mother followed him in 1937.
 After living with her brother for a short while, she moved to Digby, Nova Scotia, to live with her aunt.